Parables/laravel-model-nanoid/README.md

 }
 ```

-Whilst not recommended, if you _do_ choose to use a NanoID as your primary model key (`id`), be sure to configure your model for this setup correctly.
+> Whilst not recommended, if you _do_ choose to use a NanoID as your primary model key (`id`), be sure to add the `NanoIdAsPrimaryKey` to your model.
 Not updating these properties will lead to Laravel attempting to convert your `id` column to an integer, which will be cast to `0`.

 ```php
 <?php